 - Lawn tractors are known for their smooth ride and robust controls.
 If you feel that the ride is unsatisfactory or uncomfortable, check your tires.
 It might be worn out and incapable of adequately gripping the ground.

 - Your lawn tractor is now struggling to go over a hill or slope and slipping when going downhill.
 This is a sign that your tires have worn out and need replacing.

-How to change a lawn tractor tire
+How to change a lawn tractor tire?

-- Put the wheel on the axle and ensure that the washers are in place like before.
+- Put the wheel on the axle and ensure the washers are in place like before.
 Once done, put the debris cap onto the wheel.

-- The final step requires you to lower the jack safely and remove once the wheels land on the ground firmly.
+- The final step requires you to lower the jack safely and remove it once the wheels land on the ground firmly.